web-token/jwt-doc/the-components/header-checker.md

 When you receive a JWT (JWS or JWE), it is important to check **ALL** headers parameters **BEFORE** any other action.
 In case something went wrong, the token should be rejected.

 {% hint style="warning" %}
-This is a strong recommendation are there are known vulnerabilities on tokens that are processed without header verification.
+This is a strong recommendation, there are known vulnerabilities on tokens that are processed without header verification.
 {% endhint %}

 {% hint style="info" %}